EricCabrol/VehicleDynamics/Minaker.md

 * The balance between "theory" and "physics" is fine.
 * Most of the equations come with interpretations.

-** I was less convinced by **
+**I was less convinced by**
+* 25 pages about mathematical principles at the end, but only 10 pages about tire modelling in chapter 1 ?
+Odd choice !
+* Some non-intuitive conventions : for example damping matrix is called `L`,  yaw rate is called `r`.
+Longitudinal velocity is called `u` while `v` is the lateral velocity ...
+SAE sign conventions are used (except in chapter 6, but the reader is warned)
 * The quite high $/page cost :)

-* Some non-intuitive conventions : for example damping matrix is called `L`, and yaw rate is called `r`, longitudinal velocity is called `u`, while `v` is the lateral velocity ...
-SAE sign conventions are used (except in chapter 6, but the reader is warned)
+But in the end the book is definitely worth reading, and respects imho the intent of the author to provide a first step that should lead readers to dive deeper into vehicle dynamics.